-Soletus gazing down at his new assignment again and wondered what it was that the sleepy priest was trying say.
-The fact he wasn’t the typical son given to the Dias Brotherhood to straighten up didn’t sound like a problem.
-In fact, he didn’t understand why he was chosen for this particular assignment.
-He was a monk in training and a strong warder of his rank he should’ve marched off the previous day to be with the other warders of the Dias Brotherhood to cull drass beasts.
-That was a challenge putting all his training to the test, dealing with a noble’s crazy whelp, not so much.
+Soletus glanced down at his new assignment again, wondering what the sleepy priest was trying to say.
+Then again, he didn’t understand why he was chosen for this particular assignment.
+He was a monk in training, a strong warder.
+He should have marched off the previous day to be with the other warders of the Dias Brotherhood to cull drass beasts.
+That was a challenge, putting all his training to the test, dealing with a noble’s crazy whelp, not so much.

 However, he learned from Master Marth, that Brother Hickory requested that someone calm and close to the same age as the boys to help.
-Soletus thought a priest in training would have been more appropriate.
-However, Soletus knew a bit about why he was chosen.
+Soletus thought a priest acolyte would have been more appropriate.
+However, Soletus knew why he was ideal.
 He didn’t get in trouble.
 He followed orders very well.
 He was also, according to his training clutch, kind to the point of being a little too soft-hearted.
-He didn’t know how soft-hearted would help someone that should have been hung.
+He didn’t know how soft-heartedness would help someone that should have been hung.

 “Just a little something for the lad when he wakes up,” stated Brother Hickory.

-Brother Hickory at least had the widow Saffron who would feed him whenever he made a cooking disaster.
+Poor fellow, he’s going starve, thought Soletus.
+Brother Hickory did at least have widow Saffron to feed him whenever he made a cooking disaster.
 It looked like today was no exception.
 Maybe she would feed the lad as well.

 “I know this isn’t ideal for your training,” said Hickory.

-“It isn’t,” he confided to the old family friend.
+“It isn’t,” he told to the old family friend.
 “Papa doesn’t think I’ve enough, fire to go through the trials.
-He told me to prove myself and going to the culling would have showed him but-”
+He told me to prove myself and going to the culling would have showed him but…”

 “I know, he spoke to Master Marth and kept you here,” finished Hickory with empathy.
 “You know he means well.
 He just wants you prepared.
 This maybe a sign from Dias that you should enter into priesthood, you’ve great makings for that.”

-“It isn’t exciting,” he said without giving it a long thought.
+“It isn’t exciting,” he said without giving it a thought.

 “But you said he wasn’t trouble.”

 “Not all people who take patients to deal with are trouble.
 I’ve had him for a week and I never met someone as old as he is being so completely…” Hickory paused again and shook his head.
 “No, you just have to meet him.
-I’m too tired to think.
 I can assure you he isn’t possessed by some evil spirit as your mother probably told you before you came here.”

 Soletus let out a snorting chuckled.
 He knew his mother well.
 “She acted as if I’m dealing with Malicifer’s spawn.”